eleanorfrajka/ifmeo/content/documents/student-advisor.md

 **Expectations of the Advisor:** The Advisor’s primary task is to facilitate the Student's research and educational experience, to guide the Student in their research project and foster independent learning.
 The Advisor should promote conditions conducive to the Student’s research and intellectual growth, providing guidance on the progress of the research and the standards expected.

+## Student's responsibility

-## It is the Student's responsibility to
+It is the student's responsibility to

 1. Grow intellectually, developing skills and learning approaches necessary for the project; complete research work and produce a dissertation that is their own work, reflecting a capacity for independent scholarship in the discipline;